 We implemented two social programs, benefiting nearly 80,000 people, thanks to strategic partnerships with companies and organizations such as Lacoste, Recicla LATAM, and Juguete Pendiente, further strengthening our impact in the communities.

-We raised awareness in 21,436 and businesses households on good recycling practices, promoting responsible habits and contributing to the reduction of environmental impact in communities, the achieving the recycling of 1,243 tons of recoverable waste.
+We raised awareness in 21,436 households and businesses on good recycling practices, promoting responsible habits and contributing to the reduction of environmental impact in the communities, achieving the recycling of 1,243 tons of recoverable waste.